ltcastillo/T2_real_estate/README.md

 # Reason

-We want to know how a person should save against a plan to purchase a home in the future (upcoming year, five years, ten years) depending on the zip code, city, and or county.
+We want to know how a person should save against a plan to purchase a home in the future depending on the zip code, city, and or county in the SF Bay Area